RocketChat/docs-old/4. User Guides/Editing Messages/README.md

 ## Sending emojis

-You can insert emojis in your messages as you want by clicking on the emoji smiley face icon on the left of the compose message box to browse or search for emojis.
+You can insert emojis in your messages by clicking on the emoji smiley face icon on the left of the compose message box to browse or search for emojis.

 You can also insert emojis by inputing a colon `:` in the message compose box followed by typing the emoji name.